-1.2.6 Data sheets and brochures
+1.2.6 Specifications and brochures

-The data sheet contains the technical specifications of the R&S FSWP.
+The specifications document, also known as the data sheet, contains the technical specifications of the R&S FSWP.
 It also lists the firmware applications and their order numbers, and optional accessories.

 The brochure provides an overview of the instrument and deals with the specific characteristics.